 How much does coffee cost in Siem Reap?

-Traditional iced coffee at local shops costs $0.50–$1.
-Specialty espresso drinks range from $2–$3.50.
-A full brunch with specialty coffee typically costs $5–$8.
-Siem Reap is one of the cheapest specialty coffee destinations in Southeast Asia.
+Traditional iced coffee at local shops costs $0.50–1.
+Specialty espresso drinks range from $2 to $3.50.
+A full brunch with specialty coffee typically costs $5–8.
+Siem Reap is one of Southeast Asia's cheapest specialty coffee destinations.

 Which cafés are best for working with a laptop?

-New Leaf Eatery, Footprint Cafes, and Common Grounds are the top three digital nomad cafés.
-All offer stable WiFi (30–80 Mbps), AC, power outlets, and welcoming policies for multi-hour stays.
+New Leaf Eatery, Footprint Cafes, and Common Grounds are the three best cafés for digital nomads.
+All offer stable wifi (30–80 Mbps), A/C, power outlets, and welcoming policies for multi-hour stays.

 Yes.
-Most cafés in the city center offer 30–80 Mbps WiFi.
-Fiber connections are standard in the Old Market and Wat Bo areas.
+Most downtown cafés offer 30–80 Mbps wifi.
+Fiber connections are standard in the Old Market and Wat Bo neighborhoods.
 Coworking-friendly cafés like New Leaf and Footprint consistently maintain reliable connections.

-The Source Cafe on Taphul Road ranks #1 for brunch with a 4.8 rating from 1,207 reviews.
-It is a social enterprise offering all-day brunch, smoothie bowls, and eggs benedict while training disadvantaged Cambodians in hospitality.
+The Source Café on Taphul Road ranks #1 for brunch with a 4.8 rating on 1,207 reviews.
+It's a social enterprise serving all-day brunch, smoothie bowls, and eggs benedict while training disadvantaged Cambodians in hospitality.

-Cambodian coffee has improved dramatically since 2015.
-The country grows both robusta and increasingly high-quality arabica from Mondulkiri and Ratanakiri provinces.
+Cambodian coffee has improved considerably since 2015.
+The country grows both robusta and arabica of growing quality from Mondulkiri and Ratanakiri provinces.
 Cambodian specialty beans have won awards at regional competitions.
 The traditional iced coffee (kafe teuk doh ko) with condensed milk is also worth trying.

-Kafe teuk doh ko is the traditional Cambodian iced coffee — strong robusta brewed through a cloth filter, poured over ice with generous condensed milk.
-It costs 2,000–4,000 riel ($0.50–$1) at street stalls.
-It is sweet, strong, and served everywhere.
+Kafe teuk doh ko is the traditional Cambodian iced coffee — strong robusta brewed through a cloth filter, poured over ice with generous sweetened condensed milk.
+It costs 2,000–4,000 riel ($0.50–1) at street stalls.
+It's sweet, strong, and served everywhere.

 Where do expats go for coffee in Siem Reap?

-Expats gather at The Little Red Fox for morning espresso, Common Grounds for afternoon cold brew, and Sister Srey Cafe for riverside coffee.
-The Wat Bo and Old Market areas have the highest concentration of expat-friendly cafés.
+Expats gather at The Little Red Fox for morning espresso, Common Grounds for afternoon cold brew, and Sister Srey Café for riverside coffee.
+The Wat Bo and Old Market neighborhoods have the highest concentration of expat-friendly cafés.

 Yes.
-New Leaf Eatery, The Source Cafe, and Fresh Fruit Factory all have extensive vegan and plant-based menus.
-Most specialty cafés offer oat milk and dairy-free alternatives for $0.25–$0.50 extra.
+New Leaf Eatery, The Source Café, and Fresh Fruit Factory all have extensive vegan and plant-based menus.
+Most specialty cafés offer oat milk and dairy alternatives for an extra $0.25–0.50.

 What time do cafés open in Siem Reap?

-Most cafés open between 6:30 and 7:30 AM.
-Some bakeries like Paris Bakery open at 6 AM.
-Peak hours for specialty coffee shops are 8–11 AM.
-Many cafés close by 5–6 PM, though some brunch spots stay open until 9 PM.
+Most cafés open between 6:30 and 7:30am.
+Some bakeries like Paris Bakery open at 6am.
+Peak hours for specialty cafés run 8–11am.
+Many cafés close around 5–6pm, though some brunch spots stay open until 9pm.

 Can I find coworking spaces in Siem Reap?

-While Siem Reap lacks dedicated coworking spaces like those in Phnom Penh or Bali, several cafés function as de facto coworking venues.
-New Leaf Eatery, Footprint Cafes, and BIOLAB Café all have long tables, reliable WiFi, and power outlets designed for remote workers.
+While Siem Reap lacks dedicated coworking spaces like those in Phnom Penh or Bali, several cafés function as de facto coworking spaces.
+New Leaf Eatery, Footprint Cafes, and BIOLAB Café all have long tables, reliable wifi, and outlets designed for remote workers.

 What should I order at a Siem Reap café?

-For specialty coffee, try a pour-over of Cambodian single-origin beans at The Bean Embassy ($2.50).
-For traditional local coffee, order kafe teuk doh ko (iced coffee with condensed milk) at any street stall ($0.50).
-For brunch, a smoothie bowl at Fresh Fruit Factory ($3) is hard to beat.
+For specialty coffee, try a pour-over of single-origin Cambodian beans at The Bean Embassy ($2.50).
+For traditional local coffee, order a kafe teuk doh ko (iced coffee with condensed milk) at any street stall ($0.50).
+For brunch, a smoothie bowl at Fresh Fruit Factory ($3) is unbeatable.